 - A new helipad servicing the Randwick Hospitals Campus

 - New Community Assessment Unit

 - A Community Management Centre

 - Replacement of existing inpatient wards and provision of additional inpatient beds providing contemporary facilities for the following specialties:

 - Haematology and Oncology

-- a Neurosciences floor that will incorporate an expanded Acute Stroke Unit, Neurology and Neurosurgical beds and the Complex Epilepsy Service.
+- Clinical Neurosciences floor that will incorporate an expanded Acute Stroke Unit, Neurology and Neurosurgical beds and the Complex Epilepsy Service

 The project is being delivered by Health Infrastructure and the South Eastern Sydney Local Health District, in collaboration with our precinct partners, Sydney Children’s Hospitals Network and UNSW Sydney.